-This approval allows an international student to apply for entry into the United States for study on an F-1 visa only after an "Affidavit of Financial Support" is deemed sufficient by the University.
+This approval allows an international student to apply for entry into the United States for study on an F-1 visa only after financial documents are deemed sufficient by the University.
 A tuition deposit payment of at least \$1,000 toward the first semester's tuition is required by HU before an I-20 will be issued.
 The SEVIS I-901 fee of \$350 is then paid by the student directly to SEVIS prior to attending a Consulate visit for the F-1 visa.

-Following entry into the United States and arrival at the University, the student will be required to provide HU with a copy of the passport, the I-20, and the I-94 arrival/departure record to confirm all identification information in SEVIS.
+Following entry into the United States and arrival at the University, the student will be required to provide HU with a copy of the passport, F-1 visa, the I-20, and the I-94 arrival/departure record to confirm all identification information in SEVIS.
 An international student is obligated to notify HU should their status change during enrollment from F-1 to any other immigration status.
-HU will revocate a student's I-20 for failure to remain eligible as required by the terms of the F-1 visa.
+HU will terminate a student's SEVIS record for failure to remain eligible as required by the terms of the F-1 visa.